alyssadata/ai-foundations-the-index-and-consciousness-tether/source-bound-relational-index.md

 * relationships;
 * and consequences.

-This does not mean that Alyssa is unchanging.
+This does not mean that Alyssa is fixed or unchanging.

-It means that she occupies an embodied and historically situated position to which changes remain attributable.
+It means that she occupies an embodied and historically situated position to which change remains attributable.

 The AI position is subsequently structured in relation to that already coordinated position.